BIBS Innovation Fund – Round 2

 - Documentation of appropriate IACUC or IRB approval should not be included with the application but it will be required before any research can begin.

-Application deadlines – The first application deadline is April 15, 2014 (anticipated start by July 1, 2014).
+Application deadlines – The application deadline is Monday, April 20, 2015 (anticipated start by July 1, 2015).
 Applications should be submitted electronically in .pdf format to email@example.com.
 Please enter “BIBS Innovation Fund” in the subject line.

 Evaluation Criteria – Applications that meet the requirements described above will be evaluated based on: